poornimaSapkal/Blog-Web-App/README.md

 ## Functionality

-The index page dispplays all the blog posts that are in the database.
+The index page displays all the blog posts that are in the database.

 ![ScreenShot](https://github.com/poornimaSapkal/Blog-Web-App/blob/master/images/index.png)